Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

   </tr>
 </table>

-## Vault Risk Score Proposal
+## YeeldBox Risk Score Proposal

-A vault is a contract that holds funds for up to 20 strategies, the vault risk score is a TVL weighted average for each active strategy, for example:
+A YeeldBox is a contract that holds funds for up to 20 strategies, the YeeldBox risk score is a TVL weighted average for each active strategy, for example:

 **Strategy X** has **5000$** funds deposited
 **Strategy Y** has **1000$** funds deposited

-This vault's risk score would be calculated like this:
+This YeeldBox's risk score would be calculated like this:

 ```
 (